Territorial evolution of Romania: World War II

-World War II began in September 1939, and the German victory on the Western Front and the subsequent defeat of France in June 1940 seriously alarmed Carol II.
+World War II began in September 1939, and the German victory on the Western Front and the subsequent defeat of France in June 1940 seriously alarmed the King of Romania Carol II.
 He was convinced that the allies could no longer defend Romania, so he decided that the only way to keep the country together was by relying on Germany.
 However, this did not prevent the Soviet ultimatum of 26 June 1940.
 In it, the cession within 24 hours of Bessarabia was ordered, as well as Northern Bukovina as compensation for the "suffering of the Bessarabians under Romanian rule".
 In the ultimatum it was said that Bessarabia was "for the most part (ethnically) Ukrainian" and that Northern Bukovina was "linked to Soviet Ukraine".
 Further, the map of the ultimatum was drawn with a red thick pencil that allowed the Soviet Union to also occupy the Hertsa region even if it was not mentioned in the text.
 Since the Allies had fallen and Germany and Italy were urging him to accept the claims, Carol II accepted the ultimatum.
 Thus, on 28 June, the Soviet Union occupied the mentioned territories.

 After this, Carol II desperately tried to integrate with Adolf Hitler's Germany as quickly as possible to avoid claims from Bulgaria and Hungary.
-On July 4, he brought in a pro-German government that immediately declared Romanian withdrawal from the League of Nations and adhesion to the Axis powers.
+On 4 July, he brought in a pro-German government that immediately declared Romanian withdrawal from the League of Nations and adhesion to the Axis powers.
 Carol II also called for Germany to respect Romanian borders and cooperation between the armies of both countries, but Hitler stated that this would only be possible after resolving territorial disputes with its neighbors.
 The Transylvania dispute was difficult to negotiate, with the Romanian public completely opposed to its ceding.
 Negotiations with Hungary started on 16 August did not reach an agreement, and Hitler decided to resolve the dispute.
 He saw it necessary to somewhat satisfy Hungary and not cripple Romania, but also to keep both of them dissatisfied to ensure their cooperation with Germany.
 In Vienna, Hitler showed his proposal and gave the option to either accept or fight with Axis-backed Hungary.
 Following a Crown Council on 30 August, the Second Vienna Award was accepted and Hungary was given Northern Transylvania.
 Further, after negotiations, the Treaty of Craiova that returned Southern Dobruja to Bulgaria was signed on 7 September.
 Romania lost a third of its territory (99,790 km2) and population (6,161,317 inhabitants).